gbif/dwc-dp/README.md

 Including the Darwin Core Data Package as a vocabulary enhancement to the Darwin Core standard implies several changes in the standard, including adding terms, modifying existing terms, and providing new documentation accordingly.
 Two new normative documents will be needed.
 The first will be a document describing in detail the Darwin Core Semantic Layer, including the [Darwin Core Conceptual Model](#darwin-core-conceptual-model), of which the DwC-DP is an implementation.
 The second document will be a "Darwin Core Data Package Guide".
 Much like the [Darwin Core Text Guide](https://dwc.tdwg.org/text/), this second document will describe the requirements for the structure of Darwin Core as a Data Package.

 ## New Classes and Properties
 To enable the Darwin Core Data Package, new terms will have to be added.
 These include new classes and new properties in those classes.
 New classes are described below.
-To explore the all classes and their properties in detail, see the [Darwin Core Data Package - Quick Reference Guide](https://gbif.github.io/dwc-dp/qrg/dwc_dp_qrg.html).
+To explore all classes and their properties in detail, see the [Darwin Core Data Package - Quick Reference Guide](https://gbif.github.io/dwc-dp/qrg/dwc_dp_qrg.html).

 ### New Classes
 **Agent** - A person, group, organization or other entity that can act.